benbal87/photo-album-organizer/README.md

 * The video files will get a "video" string before their numbers.
 * All the files will be numbered by their creation dates.

-After the renaming of the files has been finished the HandBrake converting of the video files will start.
+After the renaming of the files have been finished the HandBrake converting of the video files will start.

 * It will convert the video files with the quality of 28.
 * All the video files converted with HandBrake will get a "__HB" string added to their file names.